| Reviewed by Gaurav Mehra

 The “soft landing” period offers some relief for first-time filers.

-Businesses joining MTD for Income Tax in April 2026 won’t face penalties on their first four quarterly updates.
+Businesses that joined MTD for Income Tax in April 2026 won’t face penalties on their first four quarterly updates – but this grace period is now running, so act promptly.

 Digital Prompts Incoming: